wp-plugins/ik-facebook/readme.txt

 It's all good!
 This just means there is no feed data - this could be due to bad settings, including a bad Page ID, App ID, or Secret Key, or it could be due to some other error.
 Be sure to check your Facebook Page's Privacy Settings, too!
 Check the plugin instructions for help (or send us a message if you think it's an error.)

+Some people have options enabled that hide any items from being shown, such as Show Only Events.
+If you have no future events scheduled and Show Only Events is enabled, you will see no feed items and an error message on the Help & Status screen.

 = So what's up with this 'Publicly Accessible Page' thing? =

 OK, so here's the deal: